zdog16/StatusCheck/README.md

 > statusCheck.py
 > [+] Copy the Table
 ```
 The script will wait until the user copies the desired Device list from a spreadsheet.
-The List should contain 2 columns, the left column being the Device name to display and the right column being the IP address to scan
+The List should contain 2 columns, the left column being the Device name to display and the right column being the IP address to scan.
+(See Port mode section for column contents when in port mode)

 Once the list has been copied the script will check each IP and report the status.
 After all IPs have been checked the full list and online statistics will be displayed.

 ## Single IP Mode
-If run with the `-s` argument, the script will imediatly run a check on that IP and output the result.
+The `-s` argument should be followed by a valid IP address.
+When run the script will imediatly run a check on that IP and output the result.

 ## Manual Mode
 If run with the `-m` argument, the script will prompt the user to enter as may IPs as they want.
 Each IP should be followed by the enter key.
 To finish entering IPs press enter without entering an IP.